-UEA Trenchless was contracted to install a 600mm mild steel enveloper pipe for a 66m bore with a grade of 1.77 per cent.
-The project was completed using the Akkerman Guided Boring Machine combined with the McLaughlin Thrust Boring Machine.
+UEA Trenchless was contracted to install a 600mm mild steel enveloper pipe for a 66m bore with a grade of 1.77 per cent, works which formed part of a diversion and decommissioning project for one of the Balmain sewage pumping stations in metropolitan Sydney.
+The project was completed using UEA’s Akkerman Guided Boring Machine (GBM) combined with a conventional thrust boring machine.

-Ground conditions were well suited to the GBM ie. displaceable, with thrust and rotation pressures remaining constant up to 60m out.
-However, a problem arose with 6m remaining when the thrust pressures rose to their maximum limit preventing UEA from thrusting the pilot tubes to completion on-grade.
+UEA set up the guided boring machine (GBM) within the excavated launch pit and completed the pilot bore by the next day.
+Ground conditions were well suited to the GBM (displaceable), with thrust and rotation pressures remaining constant up to 60 metres out.
+However, a problem arose with six metres remaining when the thrust pressures rose to their maximum limit, preventing UEA from thrusting the pilot tubes to completion on-grade.

 On completion, a survey of the pilot bore confirmed that it had finished over target by just 37mm high at the receipt pit location.
 The main reason for this was the unforeseen change in ground conditions at the 60m point.